Paath

 Paath or Path (Punjabi: ਪਾਠ (Gurmukhi)), from the Sanskrit patha which means reading or recitation, is, in the religious context, reading or recitation of the holy texts.
-In Sikhism, comprehension of what is being read is considered more important than ritual recitation Guru Granth Sahib.
+In Sikhism, comprehension of what is being read is considered more important than ritual recitation of the Guru Granth Sahib.

 Background

 Paath is the recitation of Gurbani.
 However it is considered lower than gurbani vichar/discussion.

 It can also be called prayers of some instances.
 It may be done individually or in a group; it can be the recitation of one’s Banis or any part of the Siri Guru Granth Sahib, alone or with others listening or reciting along.
 The person reciting Gurbani should pronounce every syllable correctly so that the Naad, the sound current may be produced and affect the consciousness of the one reciting and the one listening.

 Gurbani may be recited in the Sadh Sangat at any time, whether or not one is in the presence of Siri Guru Granth Sahib.
 A beautiful form of recitation in a group is to divide into groups of men and women with each reciting an alternate sutra.
 (A sutra is a complete line of poetry.)
 In the Gurmukhi each sutra is separated by two vertical lines (//).
 Gurbani should be recited rhythmically and meditatively.